Japan Air Lines Flight 2

 Japan Air Lines Flight 2 was a scheduled passenger flight on November 22, 1968.
-The plane was a new Douglas DC-8-62 named Shiga (志賀), flying from Tokyo International Airport (Haneda) to San Francisco International Airport (SFO).
+The plane was a six month old Douglas DC-8-62 named Shiga (志賀), flying from Tokyo International Airport (Haneda) to San Francisco International Airport (SFO).
 Due to heavy fog and other factors, Captain Kohei Asoh mistakenly ditched the plane near Coyote Point in the shallow waters of San Francisco Bay, two and a half miles short of the runway.
-None of the 96 passengers and 11 crew were injured in the landing.
+All 107 people on board survived the accident without any injuries.
+Despite the abrupt ditching, and being immersed in salt-water, the aircraft was recovered, repaired, and returned to service.